wyzzhe/mgo-examples/flash_lender/README.md

 # Flash Lender Module Example

-This document provides an overview of a Sui Move module named `flash_lender::example`.
+This document provides an overview of a Mgo Move module named `flash_lender::example`.
 The module defines a flash lending mechanism for any type of `Coin`, allowing users to borrow and repay funds within the same transaction.
 It includes several key components and functions for managing the lending process.

 ## Module Overview